-Year-on-year, housing starts fell 2 percent and building permits were down 13.6 percent.
+Year-on-year, housing starts rose 5.6 percent and building permits went up 0.9 percent.